RoskiDeluge/paseo-sdk/README.md

 # 🛤️ Paseo SDK

-**Paseo SDK** is a lightweight TypeScript client for interacting with [Paseo](https://github.com/RoskiDeluge/paseo-mvp), a distributed runtime for agentic applications.
-It enables developers and agents to create and communicate with ephemeral compute environments—called **pods**—backed by Cloudflare Durable Objects.
+**Paseo SDK** is a lightweight TypeScript client for interacting with [Paseo](https://github.com/RoskiDeluge/paseo-mvp), an experimental runtime for deploying intelligent, stateful pods that serve as digital counterparts to real-world entities.
+It enables developers to create and communicate with ephemeral yet durable compute environments—called **pods**—backed by Cloudflare Workers and Durable Objects.

-> Each pod acts as an isolated, persistent memory + compute unit.
+> Each pod acts as an isolated micro-environment for compute + state, designed to represent and persist the actions of entities—be they people, teams, systems, services, or agents.
 The Paseo SDK gives you a simple API to create, use, and interact with these pods.

 ---

+## 🤔 Why Paseo?

+Amid the rapid growth of agent-based systems and AI applications, many foundational needs remain unchanged: the need to represent, isolate, coordinate, and persist the actions and states of entities—be they people, teams, systems, or services.
+Paseo addresses this need by providing ephemeral yet durable execution environments called **pods**, powered by Cloudflare Workers and Durable Objects.

+Paseo's goal is not to build agents, but to serve as the infrastructural substrate that allows any digital entity to act meaningfully and persistently across time and space.

+---

 ## ✨ Features

-- 🌐 **Remote agent execution** using HTTP-based pods
+- 🌐 **Isolated micro-environments** for compute + state representation
-- 🧠 **Built-in pod memory**, scoped to each agent
+- 🧠 **Built-in pod memory**, scoped to each entity
-- 💬 **Prompt/response conversation interface**
+- 💬 **Flexible interaction interface** (prompt/response, key-value storage)
-- 🗃️ **Simple key-value storage**
+- 🗃️ **General-purpose design**: works with agents, orgs, services, or humans-in-the-loop
 - 🪶 **Zero-config, dependency-light design**
+- ⚡ **Supports ephemeral and long-lived interactions**

 ---